Barclays names boss for Europe retail banking

-LONDON Barclays' (BARC.L) new chief executive Antony Jenkins has handed the running of its Continental European retail and business banking division to Curt Hess, currently the division's chief financial officer, the bank said on Wednesday.
+LONDON, Sept 5 Barclays' new chief executive Antony Jenkins has handed the running of its Continental European retail and business banking division to Curt Hess, currently the division's chief financial officer, the bank said on Wednesday.

 In one of Jenkins' first significant appointments, Hess will lead the European Retail and Business Banking (ERBB) division, covering Spain, Portugal, France and Italy, where the bank is attempting to cut costs and boost profitability in the face of the deepening euro zone crisis.